mahfuz195/path_planning/README.md

 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

 ### Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.
+The goal of this project is to build a path planner that creates smooth, safe trajectories for the car to follow.
+The highway track has other vehicles, all going different speeds, but approximately obeying the 50 MPH speed limit.

+The car transmits its location, along with its sensor fusion data, which estimates the location of all the vehicles on the same side of the road.

+#### Path Planning Constraints:
+1. The car has to travel atleast 4.32 miles without any collisions.

+2. The car must not go above the 50 mph speed limit.

+3. The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.

+4. The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.

+5. The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

 #### The map of the highway is in data/highway_map.txt
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.